Online privacy: what’s at risk?

 Cybersecurity strategy and incident response

 Once data classification exercises and system testing is completed organisations can identify their vulnerabilities and build and modify their cybersecurity strategy with a focus on data privacy and information security.
-The high percentage of reported breaches caused by human error underscore the need to improve privacy and security awareness of all staff.
+The high percentage of reported breaches caused by human error underscores the need to improve privacy and security awareness of all staff.
 This can be achieved through an interactive program of awareness training.

-Undertaking the measures set out above and having a robust cybersecurity strategy will improve your organisation’s ability to protect the privacy of the data it holds.
-However, there will always be risk of a data breach due to unforeseen circumstances.
+Undertaking the measures set out above and having a robust cybersecurity strategy will improve your organization’s ability to protect the privacy of the data it holds.
+However, there will always be the risk of a data breach due to unforeseen circumstances.
 Given this, organisations should be prepared to respond to a data breach by response planning and scenario testing.
 Incident simulation exercises also amplify a culture of ‘privacy and security first’, which is crucial as pools of sensitive data continue to grow.
 Handling a data breach well will reduce the potential negative impact to the organisation including interest from regulators and damage to brand and reputation.